elenderg/PAL-1000/instruções de compilação.md

 `To initialize a pe header (import section):`
-`Copy bytes from "idata "'s first to the pe header's idata section's name's whereabouts for 6.` `Put the import borough's length into the pe header's idata section's sizeinbytes.` `Put the import borough's base into the pe header's idata section's addressinmemory.` `Put the import borough's length into the pe header's idata section's sizeinfile.`
+`Copy bytes from "_idata "_'s first to the pe header's idata section's name's whereabouts for 6.` `Put the import borough's length into the pe header's idata section's sizeinbytes.` `Put the import borough's base into the pe header's idata section's addressinmemory.` `Put the import borough's length into the pe header's idata section's sizeinfile.`